Ujaan Ganguly: Personal life

 Ujaan is the son of film director Kaushik Ganguly and actress Churni Ganguly.
-He studied English literature at Jadavpur University.

 Education

 At St. James' School he was invested as the School Captain.
 In his 12th Standard, Ujaan represented India at the Modern World Debate hosted at Dubai Modern High School.
 For his academic performance of 96.25% in Arts he was awarded the Bishop of Calcutta Gold Medal for Academic Excellence in ISC.
 He also received the honour of Times of India Student of the Year and the prestigious Kalyan Bharti Trust Award for All-Round Excellence at The Telegraph School Awards 2016.

 Ujaan is also a Gold Medalist student.
 He is the recipient of a first class A+ grade Bachelor's degree from Jadavpur University with distinction in English and was awarded the Gold Medal and the Best All-Rounder Graduate and Student of the Year of Jadavpur University in 2019.
-He is now all set to pursue his master's degree at the University of Oxford in World Literatures with the Ertegun Graduate Scholarship as a member of St Hugh's college.
+In 2021, Ujaan went to University of Oxford in World Literatures with the prestigious Ertegun Graduate Scholarship as a member of St Hugh's College.
+He graduated with a first class Distinction on 23 September 2023, after researching on censorship.

 Career

 Ujaan Ganguly acted in a musical Smike in 2013 and played the role of a 50-year old school head-master.
 He made his debut in the big screen in Rosogolla (2018) directed by Pavel.
 In the film he played the role of Nobin Chandra Das, the creator of Rosogolla.
-Later, he worked as an assistant director in the National Award winning Nagarkirtan.
-In 2019, he acted in Lokkhi Chele directed by his UNESCO Fellini awardee filmmaker Kaushik Ganguly.
+In 2019, he acted in Lokkhi Chele directed by UNESCO Fellini awardee filmmaker Kaushik Ganguly.
 The film was produced by Nandita Roy and Shiboprosad Mukherjee.
 After Rosogolla Ganguly played the lead role in this film as well.
 His character in this film was of Amir Hussain, a young doctor in Purulia district, India.
-Ganguly commented on his character in this film: "My role is that of a simple lokkhi chhele.
-I'm playing this character called Amir Hussain; he’s a young doctor.
-And his moral compass is very different from the rest of us, most of us.
-And he has certain views of life which are distinctly different from other people and yet shape the film in a very important way."
 The film release was delayed due to the COVID-19 pandemic.

+After his return from Oxford in 2023, Ujaan began his journey as a professional actor-writer.
+He wrote his first film screenplay and worked as the creative director for Ashukh Bishukh (unreleased), directed by Kaushik Ganguly.
+Parallelly, Ujaan started writing and directing the Netflix animated series Kurukshetra, based on the Mahabharata which premiered 10 October 2025 on Netflix.
+Kurukshetra released in two parts, smashing OTT records and garnering praise from audience and critics alike.
+Times Now wrote that "Ujaan Ganguly delivers an epic saga where mythology meets modern magic."
+Scroll.in and LiveMint referred to Ujaan's show as a "modern masterpiece", specifically mentioning the unique narrative style, attention to visual metaphors and Ujaan's "Gen Z" directorial vision.

+Ujaan is currently making his first live-action feature film, set to release in 2026.